firebase/firebase-js-sdk/docs-devsite/firestore_.indexfield.md

 > Warning: This API is now obsolete.
 >
-> Instead of creating cache indexes manually, consider using `enablePersistentCacheIndexAutoCreation()` to let SDK decide whether to create cache indexes for queries running locally.
+> Instead of creating cache indexes manually, consider using `enablePersistentCacheIndexAutoCreation()` to let the SDK decide whether to create cache indexes for queries running locally.
 >

 A single field element in an index configuration.